7 Minute Read.

 Valuation.
 Consider getting a valuation from a property professional.
 They will give you an accurate estimate based on comparable sales, using data which is not easily accessible by the public.

-A good marketing strategy includes online and print advertising, brochures and signboards.
+A good marketing strategy includes effective online advertising, brochures and signboards.
 The more exposure your house gets in the market, the more potential customers you will have to compete for your property.
 Ensure that you have some good quality photos and videos, and well-written descriptions of your property.

 Open homes and auction.
 Once you have a strategy in place, and you have made sure your house is ready for inspection, you can put it on the market.
 Most inspections are held on Saturdays, but you can also stage them on weeknights.
 Buyers will submit offers to your real-estate agent and your vendor advocate will make sure everything is above board and put in writing.
 Your vendor advocate will also advise you whether it is wise to accept the offer, or wait for a better one.
 If you are preparing to sell at auction, this will usually happen after your property has been on the market for four weeks.